-Polwhele House ("the School") is committed to ensuring the best possible environment for the children and young people in its care.
+Malvern St James (the School) is committed to ensuring the best possible environment for the children and young people in its care.
 Safeguarding and promoting the welfare of children and young people is our highest priority.

-The School aims to recruit staff that share and understand our commitment and to ensure that no job applicant is treated unfairly by reason of a protected characteristic as defined within the Equality Act 2010.
+The School aims to recruit staff who share and understand our commitment and to ensure that no job applicant is treated unfairly by reason of a protected characteristic as defined within the Equality Act 2010.

-All queries on the School's Application Form and recruitment process must be directed to the Head or the Bursar.
+All queries on the School's Application Form and recruitment process must be directed to Mrs A Barber, Finance and Operations Office Manager 01684 584601.